fraMade/MD_ligand_receptor/README.md

 ---

 ### Output Data
-The atoms' interactions are stored inside JSON and CSV files.
+The atoms' interactions are stored both inside JSON and CSV files.

 Some attributes are represented as lists where each element dictates the value of that attribute in a particular timestamps.
-Note that the values are **not ordered**, refer at the same index in the attribute "ps" to locate the correct timestamp of that value.
+Note that the values are **not ordered**, refer at the same index in the attribute "ps" (picosecond) to locate the correct timestamp of that value.
 For example:

     don_angle:= [12.312, 14.132, 31.131]
     ps:= [20, 10, 40]
-   Donor angle assumes value 14.132 at timestamp 10.
+   Donor angle (don_angle) assumes value 14.132 at timestamp 10.

 #### Interaction Attributes
 Type | Attribute  | Description |